JAEYOONSUNG/mRNAcal/README.md

 ## Features
 • GenBank Data Organization: Easily manage and extract information from GenBank files.
 • FASTA Extraction: Extract coding sequences (CDS) or other genomic regions in FASTA format.
+• Custom Downstream Sequences: Define a specific gene of interest (GOI) sequence to append to upstream regions.
-• mRNA Region Generation: Define upstream and downstream regions of mRNA for further analysis.
+• mRNA Region Generation: Automatically generate mRNA regions with user-defined upstream lengths and optional GOI.
 • RNA Secondary Structure Prediction: Integrate RNAfold to calculate dot-bracket structures and minimum free energy (ΔG).
 • Pipeline Automation: Use run_mRNAcal() to execute the full pipeline in one step with customizable parameters.